What We Do

 Who We Are

 The members of the Quaker Buildings & Programs Granting Group are appointed by the PYM Granting Committee.
-Current membership: Joan Ayars, Dick Bansen, Bill Bolger, Geroge C. “Skip” Corson, Jr., Storm Evans, Wally Evans, Harry Hammonds, Wright Horne, Doug Humes, Amy Jarrett, Mary Day Kent, Donald Kidder (alternate clerk), Constance Lezenby, Carter Nash, Dick Nurse, Thomas Wells (clerk).
+Current membership: Joan Ayars, Bill Bolger, George C. “Skip” Corson, Jr., Wally Evans, Harry Hammond, Wright Horne, Amy Jarrett, Mary Day Kent, Constance Lezenby, Carter Nash, Thomas Wells (clerk).
+Granting Committee Liaison: Carl Stanton

 How To Apply